 Our LGBTQIA+ community is diverse, vibrant, and growing.
 Today, there are many organizations at the University of Mississippi and in the larger community that collaborate on a range of annual events, including LGBTQ+ History Month in October and the Oxford Pride Parade in May.

-Student groups on campus include UM Pride Network, QPOC (Queer People of Color), OUTGrads, an organization for graduate and professional students, and LAMBDA, a student support and discussion group on campus.
+Student groups on campus include UM Pride Network, OUTGrads, an organization for graduate and professional students, OUTLaw, an organization for law students, and LAMBDA, a student support and discussion group on campus.

 In the Oxford community, OutOxford organizes Code Pink, a series of inclusive dance parties, and co-sponsors the Oxford Pride Parade, including the annual drag show.
 PFLAG serves as a support groups for LGBTQ+ folks and their friends and families.
 Allied groups such as the Oxford Film Festival and the Yoknapatawpha Arts Council regularly cosponsor LGBTQ-themed events.

 In the broader community, HRC Mississippi has a network across the state, and the Campaign for Southern Equality has worked on a number of court cases regarding Mississippi’s LGBTQIA+ community.